-- 14. Written submissions and supporting documents must be included as attachments to the Email where necessary. - (a) Each party's written submissions and supporting documents must be in a separate attachment ("Attachment"). - (b) The documents in each Attachment must be compiled as a single file in the Portable Document Format ("PDF file"). - (c) Where a party has video or audio files to be included, the video and audio files, together with the PDF file, must be included in a zipped folder if possible, and these will form that party's Attachment to the Email. - (d) In order to identify the Attachment of each party, each Attachment must be given a unique name using the following format:
+- 14. Where an ENE or the appointment of a Single Joint Expert ("SJE") is sought, parties may send separate Emails, with written submissions and supporting documents included as attachments to the Email. - (a) Where necessary, written submissions and supporting documents may be attached to the Email as separate attachments, as long as sub-paragraph (d) below is complied with. - (b) Where possible, the documents attached should be in the Portable Document Format. - (c) Where a party has video or audio files that are too large to be included as attachments, the video and audio files must be included in a folder or sent via a cloud storage or file hosting service as advised by the CDRC from time to time. - (d) Each attachment is to be given a unique name using the following format:

+'''

+<suit number> <aCDR Date> <Nature of document> <Party>

+Example:

+"DC 1234/2020 (aCDR on 2 Mar 20) ENE Submission

+(Plaintiff/Claimant)"

-''' <suit number> <aCDR Date> <Nature of document> <Party> Example: "DC 1234/2020 (aCDR on 2 Mar 20) ENE Submission (Plaintiff)" "DC 1234/2020 (aCDR on 2 Mar 20) SJE Submission (Defendant)" '''
+"DC 1234/2020 (aCDR on 2 Mar 20) SJE Submission (Defendant)"

+'''

-- 15. Due to system limitations, the maximum size of each Email (including all the Attachments) must not exceed 30 MB.
-If the Email and Attachments exceed this limit, they can be sent by email in separate batches. - 16.
+- 15. Due to system limitations, the maximum size of each Email (including all attachments) must not exceed 30 MB.
+If the Email and attachments exceed this limit, they can be sent by email in separate batches or the attachments may be sent via a cloud storage or file hosting service as advised by the CDRC from time to time. - 16.
 For each aCDR Date, a new Email must be sent (with the subject heading reflecting the new aCDR Date (using the format in paragraph 13(a)).
-Long email chains should be avoided (the only exception is where counsel are responding to queries or requests for further submissions or evidence from the Court, as set out in paragraph 19). - 17.
+Long email chains should be

+- avoided (the only exception is where counsel is responding to queries or requests for further submissions or evidence from the Court, as set out in paragraph 19). - 17.
 The Email must be sent to the Court not less than two working days before the aCDR Date.
-This is to allow sufficient time for the Court consider the matter and give appropriate directions on the aCDR Date.
+This is to allow sufficient time for the Court to consider the matter and give appropriate directions on the aCDR Date.